 Das is the founder of HUM (Harmony and Universality through Music).
 HUM’s mission is two-fold: to promote global understanding through performance and education and provide learning opportunities and scholarships for specially-abled children with potential in any genre of art to empower them to lead self reliant lives.
 Since its inception, HUM has grown in size and now supports six specially-abled children through a National Scholarship, the first of its kind in India.

 Das had intensively trained for 12 years, starting at the age of 7 in the centuries-old Indian tradition of Guru-Shishya Parampara of living with his Guru—Pandit Kishan Maharaj— and learning and practicing music as a way of life, more than just an art form.
 His training and life experiences provide a unique, educational opportunity for students and ensembles to learn from.
-He has been on faculty for the last five years at the Harvard Education School Summer Institute and has been an artist in residence at various universities like Dartmouth, Brandeis, UC Santa Barbara, UC Santa Clara, College of the Holy Cross, Juilliard school of Music, Berklee School of Music, and UC British Columbia.
+He has been on faculty for the last five years at the Harvard Education School Summer Institute and has been a guest artist at various universities like Dartmouth, Brandeis, UC Santa Barbara, UC Santa Clara, College of the Holy Cross, Juilliard school of Music, Berklee School of Music, and UC British Columbia.

 A Gold Medalist in English Literature from Banaras Hindu University in India and a product of the prestigious St.Xaviers High School ,Patna, he is an artist, performer, composer, and cultural and educational entrepreneur.
 He currently resides in Boston, USA.